i-Cell-Mobilsoft-Open-Source/graphqlserver/README.md

 NodeJS service:

-- A Loopack 4 & Express server
+- A Loopack 4 & Express server (both can be used)
 - Can use any Express middleware
 - Automatically generates OpenAPI v3 schema
 - Can provide REST enpoints